American Kestrel

 You can help kestrels by setting up a special nest box for them.
 Information about nest boxes can be found on the American Kestrel Partnership website

 Kestrels typically hunt from a conspicuous perch or hover like miniature helicopters.
 The flight is buoyant, graceful, and rapid, like a large swallow.
 They eat mostly insects and other invertebrates as well as small rodents, small birds, and small reptiles.
-Common foods include grasshoppers, cicadas, dragonflies, spiders, butterflies, bats, voles, mice, and small songbirds.
+Common foods include grasshoppers, cicadas, dragonflies, spiders, butterflies, voles, mice, and small songbirds.

 Common migrant; common winter resident in southern Missouri; uncommon summer resident statewide.